Skshee/cryptonite_taskphase_Suvan/LinuxLuminarium/PonderingPaths/Program&AbsolutePaths.md

 ## Challenge Objective

-The objective of this challenge is to obtain the flag by following a longer path.
+The objective of this challenge is to obtain the flag by following a longer absolute path.

 ## Challenge Goals